andrewchambers/janet-redis/README.md

-# janet-hiredis
+# janet-redis
-Janet redis bindings based on hiredis
+A janet redis library built with the official hiredis C library.